Public Policy Leadership

 PPL majors gain a broad knowledge of public policy and skills in policy analysis, organizational leadership, social science research, critical thinking, written communication, oral communication, consensus building, and decision-making.
 Students acquire an understanding of the ethical imperatives of leadership, and a clear appreciation of the global nature of responsible decision-making.

 In partnership with the Trent Lott Leadership Institute, the department offers enriching experiences to students through interactions with policy makers/practitioners, summer study abroad, and internships.
 The Washington Internship Experience allows students to live, work, and study in our nation’s capital for a semester.
-Summer Lott/PPL study abroad experiences have included Argentina, China, Mexico, South Africa, and South Korea.
+Summer Lott/PPL study abroad experiences have included Argentina, Czech Republic, Israel, China, Mexico, South Africa, and South Korea.
 Students pursue internships in government (White House, U.S Congress, Supreme Court, State Legislatures, and local governments) and in areas such as finance, technology, medicine, education, politics, media affairs, non-profits, science, and law enforcement.

 The Lott Leadership Institute offers scholarships to entering freshmen with exceptional leadership and academic records who will pursue a B.A. degree in Public Policy Leadership.
 The scholarships provide $10,000 per year for four years.